ligato/docs/docs/user-guide/concepts.md

 The file with configuration can be edited with any text editor such as `vim`.

-### How to Use at KVDB in a Plugin
+### How to Use a KVDB in a Plugin

-In the plugin which intends to us a KVDB connection for publishing or watching, similar fields of the type are used:
+In the plugin which intends to use a KVDB connection for publishing or watching, fields of this type are used:

 ```go
 import (